 What is influencer marketing, and why do you need it?

 Brands that work with influencers to promote their products can reach a passionate and dedicated audience, increasing the chances that the followers will buy the product in their time of need.
-Social influencer marketing has proved to be a great marketing strategy, generating an average of $6.5 for every $1 spent.
+Social influencer marketing has proved a great marketing strategy, generating an average of $6.5 for every $1 spent.

 Influencer marketing works because consumers are more likely to engage with marketing content that comes from an individual they’ve chosen to connect with.
 Social media users choose to follow an influencer because they like what the influencer has to say.
 So, when the influencer shares something about a product or brand, the followers are primed to listen.